maxtingle11/Using-Machine-Learning-Algorithms-to-Predict-a-Pop-Songs-Subgenre/README.md

 ## Finding

-**The model fit with eXtreme Gradient Boost Classifier had the highest accuracy rate of approximately 55%.**

-Out of 7 subgenres, there is a 14% chance of randomly picking the correct subgenre.
-The model fit with XGBoost Classifier is almost 4 times more likely than random chance to correctly classify the pop song to its correct subgenre.
+Out of 7 subgenres, there is a 14% chance of randomly picking the correct subgenre. **The model fit with eXtreme Gradient Boost Classifier (XGBoost) had the highest accuracy rate of approximately 55%,** making it almost 4 times more likely than random chance to correctly classify a pop song to its correct subgenre.

-Our analysis concludes that one can develop a model that predicts a pop song's subgenre with 55% accuracy.
+Our analysis concludes that one can predict a pop song's subgenre using its audio features with 55% accuracy.

 ## Future Work